 Get our free infographic, illustrating how partnering with an answering service can grow your business, by subscribing to our blog.

-So you’ve made a decision to use an answering service or call center.
+So you’ve made a decision to use a telephone answering service.
 Congratulations!
 It may be one of the best business decisions you’ll make all year.
 Now the question becomes, “How do I call forward my phones to the answering service?”
 Never fear, we’ve outlined some of the most common call forwarding methods.